PhilJay/MPAndroidChart/README.md

 Questions & Issues
 -----

 If you are having questions or problems, feel free to contact me.
-Since I would very much like that other users of this library **can also benefit** from your question, I am asking you to be contacted via e-mail **only as a last option**.
+Since I would very much like that other users of this library **can also benefit** from your question, I am asking you to contact me via e-mail **only as a last option**.
 Instead, you should:

  - Open questions on [**stackoverflow**](https://stackoverflow.com) with the `mpandroidchart` tag
  - Create Issues here on GitHub